 Do you ever feel dissatisfied with your life but are not sure why?
 Thankfully, the 16 Personality Type Test provides a way for you to discover what personality type you are.
 Each Type has different needs that need to be met.
-Have a look at the needs of the 16 Personality Types below then take our free personality test to see which one you are.
+Take a look at the needs of the 16 Personality Types below then user our free personality test to see which one applies to you.

 Knowing the needs and potential frustrations of your Personality Type is the first step in leading a happy and ultimately fulfilled life!